nanostores/nanostores/README.md

 ### ESM

-Nano Stores use ES modules and doesn’t provide CommonJS exports.
+Nano Stores use ESM-only package.
 You need to use ES modules in your application to import Nano Stores.

 In Next.js ≥11.1 you can alternatively use the [`esmExternals`] config option.